List of Wallace & Gromit characters: Norbot

 A robotic gnome voiced by Reece Shearsmith and invented by Wallace to do jobs around the house, but develops a mind of its own.
 The criminal penguin Feathers McGraw, now imprisoned in a zoo, hears about Norbot on television.
 He hacks into Wallace's computer and reprograms Norbot to serve him, and create several more gnomes.
 While working at homes around the city, the gnomes steal several objects.

 When the gnomes are set to an "evil" personality, they have completely black eyes.
 Each gnome has a reset button on its back, that resets it to Wallace's original settings.

 Police Constable Mukherjee

 A new officer on the police force and Chief Inspector Mackintosh's highly enthusiastic and plucky young protegee, voiced by Lauren Patel.
 Mukherjee is very in tune to the string of robberies around town, and the first to direct the evidence of the thefts to Wallace, though she is able to correctly deduce Feathers McGraw as the true culprit of the blue diamond's theft and plot to frame Wallace and Gromit, even if this initially means going against Mackintosh's orders (although Mackintosh had earlier instructed her to use her gut, rather than what she learned in training).
 She is promoted to Chief Inspector at the end of the film following Mackintosh's retirement from the force, and continues with the effort to pursue Feathers, who remains at large after escaping into Yorkshire.

+Onya Doorstep

+A news reporter for Up North News, voiced by Diane Morgan.
+She twice interviews Wallace: firstly for the success of his business, later after the kidnapping of the pumpkins.

+Anton Deck

+The presenter of Up North News.

+Introduced in The Beast of Mossy Bottom

+The Vet

+The local vet of Mossingham, voiced by Nina Sosanya, whom the Farmer has a crush on.

+Shop Keeper

+A shopkeeper in Mossingham, voiced by Paul Whitehouse.

+Influencer

+A social media influencer from Mossingham, voiced by Dani Dyer.

+The Captain

+A sea captain outside Mossingham, voiced by Chris Morrell.